Image to Grid

 Upload any image and convert it into a Tomodachi Life pixel grid instantly.

-Convert any image into a Tomodachi Life pixel grid with Palette House colors, numbered patterns, editable brush tools, and local PNG exports.
-Perfect for custom items, clothes, posters, TV screens and more!
+Convert any image into a complete Tomodachi Life hand-copy recipe: choose an item type, match Game-compatible 84 colors, follow Palette House brush setup, and export a numbered guide for custom items, clothes, posters, TV screens and more!

 Made by fans, for Tomodachi Life fans.